Complaints About Nuisance

 - Silence from 10 pm to 7 am must be respected.

-- Smoking is strictly forbidden at all TOAS locations inside the flats as well in the French balconies and in all the common areas (staircases, lifts, basements, common rooms, saunas and laundry rooms).
+- Smoking is strictly forbidden at all TOAS locations inside the flats as well in the balconies, French balconies and shared balconies and in all the common areas (staircases, lifts, basements, common rooms, saunas and laundry rooms).
+Since 1.1.2021 smoking is forbidden at balconies in every TOAS location.

 - It is forbidden to use the flats’ private balconies for drying, shaking or beating carpets or other textiles.